Azure/azure-sdk/_posts/client-lifetime-management.md

 # Immutable after creation

-Clients are immutable after being created which also makes them safe to share and reuse safely.
+Clients are immutable after being created which also makes them safe to share and reuse safely ([guideline](https://azure.github.io/azure-sdk/general_implementation.html#general-config-behaviour-changes)).
 This means that after the client is constructed, you cannot change the endpoint it connects to, the credential, and other values passed via the client options.

 ``` C#
 var secretClientOptions = new SecretClientOptions()